rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 The first possibility is handled as shown in the figure below.

 <p style="text-align:center;"><img src="../images/bTreeDelEx5.png"></p>
-Since <i>L</i> has a surplus key removal of a key does not affect any other nodes in the tree.
+Deleting 33 from the leaf node having keys {31, 33} has no effect overall configuration of B-Tree as one key is still left in that leaf.

 The next figure illustrates the second possibility.
-Deletion of the key from <i>L</i> leads to elimination of <i>L</i>.
-However, the sibling of <i>L</i> has a surplus key.
-Therefore, we replace <i>L</i> by creating a leaf node with the spare key from <i>L</i>'s sibling. is deleted from a leaf node.
-So, deletion of the key only require a rearrangement of keys among the leaf nodes.
+Deletion of the key 31 leads to elimination of the leaf containing it.
+However, the left sibling of concernied leaf has keys {22, 25}.
+Therefore, we can borrow one key from the sibling via the parent node.
+It leads to replacing 31 by the spare key 30 from the parent, while the key 25 is promoted to parent node.
+So, deletion of the key 31 only requires a rearrangement of keys among the leaf nodes and its parent.
 <p style="text-align:center;"><img src="../images/bTreeDelEx6.png"></p>

 The configuration of nodes describing the third possibility appears in the figure below.
-In this case, the sibling of
-<i>L</i> does not have a spare key.
+We attempt to remove key 30.
+The sibling of the leaf containing 30 does not have a spare key.
 <p style="text-align:center;"><img src="../images/bTreeDelEx7.png"></p>

-The way to handle this situation is to demote a key from the parent node for replacing <i>L</i>.
-However, pulling a key from parent implies that patent would lose a child.
-In other words, the number child pointers from the parent decrements by 1.
-We can handle it by merging two adjacent children.
+We may possibly pull a key from the parent node for replacing node containing 30.
+However, it causes parent to lose a child.
+Therefore, the number child pointers from the parent is reduced by 1.
+We can handle it by pulling a key from the parent and merging it with one key in the relevant leaf node.
+So, 25 is pulled from the parent and merged with the leaf containing 22.

-Having considered possible situations that arises for deletion of key from a leaf node, let us consider the situations that may aries in deletion operation from internal node.
+Having considered all possible situations arising out of deletion of key from a leaf node, let us now consider the situations that may aries in deletion operation from an internal node.
 Figure below illustrates one such situation.
 In this case, key 25 is deleted.
 But deletion results in the left leaf node being orphaned.
 So, we need to merge its keys with the sibling node which is non-full.
 <p style="text-align:center;"><img src="../images/bTreeDelEx8.png"></p>

 The second situation occurs when we attempt to delete a key from a node having <i>M/2</i> keys.
-So deletion leads to an empty node.
-Handling this case requires pulling up a key to
+So the deletion leads to a node having less than the required number of keys.
 <p style="text-align:center;"><img src="../images/bTreeDelEx9.png"></p>